ikteng/gtmax-mini-fullstack-test/README.md

  - add spinner animation for loading state
  - add unit tests for both frontend and backend
  - add confirmation modal for deleteing items
+ - add edit button that allow user to edit the name of the item